MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 ## Application Insights

-[Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) is now a feature of Azure Monitor, and provides application performance management and monitoring for web applications.
+[Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) is now integrated with Azure Monitor by default, and provides application performance management and monitoring for web applications.
 While Application Insights is foremost a performance monitoring and analysis tool, the logs that it captures can form part of your ability to monitor the security and behaviour of your applications.

 ![Application Insights Search](/assets/img/application-insights-search.png)